Anis Kidwai: Political career

 Anis Kidwai's political career began in part due to the death of her brother-in-law Rafi on 24 October 1954.
 Shortly after his death, the Congress offered a Rajya Sabha seat 'to the family'.
-Although Rafi and Shafi's younger brother Mahfuz could have assumed the sear, he asked that Anis be the nominee.
+Although Rafi and Shafi's younger brother Mahfuz could have assumed the seat, he asked that Anis be the nominee.
 Anis Kidwai served as a Member of the Parliament from the Indian National Congress party from Bihar at the Rajya Sabha for two terms, from 1956 to 1962 and then from 1962 to 1968.
 She retired on 2 April 1968.

 During her tenure, she participated actively in the proceedings alongside other women MPs like Savitry Devi Nigam, Dr Seeta Parmanand and Subhadra Joshi.
 She spoke in favour of the Punishment for Molestation of Women Bill 1958, which was introduced by Savitry Devi, which eventually lapsed and was not taken up again.
 Before her official political career began, Anis served as a secretary of the Women's Congress Committee from 1921 to 1923.

 In 1961, she was the sole woman member of a six-member parliamentary committee constituted by Jawaharlal Nehru to look into possible reforms of Muslim Personal Law, which was disbanded almost immediately as its very first meeting drew vociferous protests by Muslim MPs and ministers.